Chris Makiese

 Chris Kamulete Makiese Ntinu Ntuluengani (born 14 October 1987) is a French former professional footballer who played as a striker.

 Career

 Born in Montfermeil, Makiese played youth football with Troyes, before beginning his senior career with Lille during the 2006–07 season.
 He spent loan spells at Belgian clubs Charleroi and Zulte Waregem, before moving to Zulte Waregem on a permanent deal.
-He signed for Stade Laval for the 2010–11 season.
+He signed for Laval for the 2010–11 season.
 On 23 July 2011, he moved to Belgian Pro League side RAEC Mons, only to move again one season later, now to Visé.